k26dr/bitcoin-htlc/README.md

 }
 ```

 We're looking for the 1 BTC output, so you can see the vout index is 1.
-There's a 50% chance your vout index is actually 0, so make sure you check that.

 ## Redeeming an HTLC